 Webinars on the Community Rating System

-FEMA is introducing the CRS Webinar Series targeted to new communities that are not yet participating in the Community Rating System of the National Flood Insurance Program as well as to local government staff with some experience in the CRS.
-The series will include basic introductory sessions and more advanced topics, most averaging about an hour in length.
-Scheduled so are the following:
+FEMA presented the CRS Webinar Series to new communities that were not yet participating in the Community Rating System of the National Flood Insurance Program as well as to local government staff with some experience in the CRS.
+The series included basic introductory sessions and more advanced topics, most averaging about an hour in length.
+The schedule for the series was:

 - Introduction to the Community Rating System